Who's Bigger?: Methodology

 While acknowledging the bias against non-Western figures and disavowing any special authoritativeness, the authors make the case that their methods are both novel and useful – for instance, that historical fame and historical significance are intertwined, that fame over time has qualities in common with the fading or staying power seen in memes, and that Wikipedia metrics provide a window into what people believe matters – and that their approach, with further refinements, may prove useful in other areas.
 Skiena described: "We do not answer these questions as historians might, through a principled assessment of their individual achievements.
 Instead, we evaluate each person by aggregating the traces of millions of opinions in a rigorous and principled manner...
 We measure meme strength, how successfully is the idea of this person being propagated through time."

-The top five entries on the overall list are Jesus, Napoleon, Muhammad, William Shakespeare, and Abraham Lincoln.

 Regarding the relative paucity of women on the list (only three of the top 100 figures are women), the authors point out past barriers to women assuming historically significant roles.
 However, critics have also postulated a bias in the underlying data source, since only 15% of English Wikipedia editors are female.
 The authors acknowledge this as a potential issue (the authors allow that "[T]he English-language Wikipedia is inherently culturally biased...
 The Wikipedia authors did not leave their prejudices at the door, so any results concerning minorities and gender reflect attitudes as well as accomplishments") and in fact Skiena notes that, statistically speaking, in order to gain a Wikipedia entry a woman has to be somewhat more accomplished than a man.
 Skiena stated: "Our methods show that for historical figures from the past 300 years, the average significance of women appearing in Wikipedia was substantially greater than that of the average man.
 This implies that women required greater credentials to get into Wikipedia, analogous to being about 4 IQ points smarter in the mean.
 Fortunately, this significance gap has closed and essentially eliminated in modern times."